Axlefublr/axlefublr.github.io/content/magazines.md

 The only action I may conceivably do with this one, is to edit¹⁰ it.
 And even then, usually from an already existing helix instance.
 The benefit is yet still huge, as it's very easy to get to this file to add another cool unicode symbol.

+## magazine o

-Here's another magazine that is quite directly opposite: magazine `o` stores the command output of the last command I ran in my rofi command runner.
+...is the opposite of static — it stores the command output of the last command I ran in my rofi command runner.

 Usually, the output of my rofi command runner is shown in a notification that stays for 3 seconds.
 That's plenty of time for the vast majority of usecases, but I *may* want to look at it for longer.
 Blammo — edit¹⁰ action.

 That's fairly convenient as is already, but the real power lies in the copy³ action.
 Any time I execute a command, I can *choose* to copy its output, if I need it. \
 So, I don't have to preemtively plan to pipe the output into `xclip`, and don't have to rerun the command once I realize I want to pipe it into `xclip`.
 I *just* use the copy³ action.

+{{ hr(id="free-power") }}

 Another power I get for free, is that I can choose a line to copy⁹ from the command output.